dotnet/runtime/docs/design/mono/web/gsharedvt.md

----
-title: Generic sharing for valuetypes
+# Generic sharing for valuetypes
----

 ## The problem